niiknow/lambda-form/README.md

 - [x] Validate origin domain, recaptcha2, and honeypot
 - [x] Completely serverless, store and read configuration and result on s3
 - [x] Email sent are replyable, e.g. email sent with 'Reply-To' header *as on behalf of* the Owner/Submitter
-- [x] support multipart/form-data (file upload) - max payload of 10 MB - impose by [AWS Limit](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html).
+- [x] Support multipart/form-data (file upload) - max payload of 10 MB - impose by [AWS Limit](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html).

 # Why S3 and not directly into some database or sqs/sns?
 Because it is Serverless and event triggerable.
 SQS and SNS has a limit on message size.